yuhgto/workflow-block-examples/docs/custom-fields/configure-primitive-field.md

 Primitive fields represent data in the 3 primitive data types – string, number or boolean.
 - String - contains a piece of text
-- Number - contains numeric data
+- Number - contains numeric data (can be positive, negative, integer or floating point)
 - Boolean – contains true or false data

 1. Choose string, number, or boolean as the schema type